YPM 2.5 - Power to the People

 Jim Hacker: "Defence?"

-3. RealAudio Jim Hacker: "Math has become politicized: If it costs 5 billion pounds a year to maintain Britain's nuclear defences and 75 pounds a year to feed a starving African child, how many African children can be saved from starvation if the Ministry of Defence abandoned nuclear weapons?"
+Sir Humphrey: "Yes, give the local councils a hundred million each and ask them to defend themselves.
+We wouldn't have to worry about the Russians; we would have a civil war in three weeks." - Jim Hacker: "Math has become politicized: If it costs 5 billion pounds a year to maintain Britain's nuclear defences and 75 pounds a year to feed a starving African child, how many African children can be saved from starvation if the Ministry of Defence abandoned nuclear weapons?"

-4. RealAudio Sir Humphrey: "You just don't leave important matters in the hand of those clowns [local councils].
+Sir Humphrey: "That's easy: none.
+They'd spend it all on conventional weapons." - Sir Humphrey: "You just don't leave important matters in the hand of those clowns [local councils].
 And as you've left education to them, one must assume that until now you've attached little importance to it."

 Jim Hacker: "I think it is extremely important.
 It could loose me the next election."